NATIONAL DAY NURSERIES ASSOCIATION PRIVACY NOTICE

 National Day Nurseries Association (NDNA) is a not-for-profit membership association providing services to day nurseries and early years or childcare providers.

-Please read this Privacy Statement carefully to understand how NDNA will use your personal information.
+Please read this Privacy Notice carefully to understand how NDNA will use your personal information.

 We will comply with UK and EU data protection law.
 This says that the personal information we hold about you must be: